 Phishing is an attempt to obtain private information such as usernames, passwords, and credit card information from innocent victims online.
 Solely for malicious reasons by disguising as a trustworthy entity in an electronic communication.

 The daily increase in usage of the internet coincides with the rise in phishing.
 Over 58% of organizations have seen a significant increase in phishing attacks over the last year.
 Despite that increase, most companies don’t feel prepared to protect themselves against phishing scams.

 Deceptive phishing refers to an attack by which fraudsters impersonate a legitimate company and attempt to steal people’s personal information for login credentials.
 The emails they send frequently use threats and a sense of urgency to scare users into doing what the attacker is requesting.

 For example, PayPal scammers might send out a message that instructs you to click on a link to rectify a discrepancy with your account.
-The reality is the link leads to a fake PayPal login that collects your login information and sends to scammers.
+The reality is the link leads to a fake PayPal login that collects your login information and sends it to scammers.

 Spear phishing is a more personal attack on the victim.
 These fraudsters customize the attacks with the target’s name, position, company, work phone number, and any other information in an attempt to trick you into believing that they have a connection to the email sender.

 The goal is to lure the victim into clicking on a fraudulent URL or email attachment so that they will hand over their data.
 This type of phishing is most typical of social media sites such as LinkedIn, where attackers have the use of multiple sources of information to create a targeted attack email.

 This type of attack targets top executives in organizations.
-This is known as a “whaling attack,” where the fraudsters attempt to harpoon an executive and steal their login credentials.
+This is known as a “whaling attack,” where the fraudsters attempt to scam an executive and steal their login credentials.

 If they are successful in their attack and gain the login credentials, the next step is to impersonate the executive and abuse the individual’s email to authorize fraudulent wire transfers to a financial institution of the fraudster’s choice.